Asian Economic Outlook:

 Growth in Asia will be driven by domestic demand and not necessarily export growth.
 As the Asian economies have evolved over the last few years, they have gradually been shifting from an export economy to a domestic demand economy.
 The shift is gradual but it does have implications for coatings companies.
 Companies operating and selling coatings in the region, now need to be more cognizant of local demand and tastes.
 Coatings need to be developed for Asian consumers.
 This is different than producing paints that are being applied on products that will be sold around the world.
 In this last case, the ultimate consumer is located in the country where the product has been exported.
 The Asian economies are continuing to become domestic focused and thus products will need to be tailored more and more to the domestic Asian consumer.

 Asian Coatings Market

-Asia is the largest coatings market in the world.
-Orr & Boss estimates that the 2017 Asian coatings market will be $68 billion which makes it nearly 45 percent of the global coatings market.
+Asia has become the largest coatings market in the world.
+Orr & Boss estimates the Asian coatings market to be $68 billion which makes it nearly 45% of the global coatings market.

 The growth rate of coatings in Asia Pacific is driven by several factors.
 As previously discussed GDP is certainly a key driver of growth.
 Another driver of coatings growth is per capita coatings consumption.
 Despite significant growth in the Asian coatings market over the years, Asia’s overall per capita coatings consumption still lags significantly behind the North American and European markets.
 Asia’s per capita coatings demand is 32% that of the North American market.
 This would indicate that there is still room for significant growth in the Asian market.